brendanlu/tred/README.txt

 Development
 -----------
+For anyone who is interested in adding to the package.

-For developer dependencies
+For development dependencies
     pip install -r requirements.txt

+To test any changes, invoke
+    pytest .
+In the root to run the tests in the test folder.

 Please kindly run
     black .
 In the root to autoformat code when opening pull requests to this repo.

 Much of the implementation and code practice mirrors that of scikit-learn.
 We adopt their utilities and general coding guidelines whenever we can.
+Be very liberal in adding tests, both for new and existing features!

 Credit
 ------